JasonCheeeeen/My_Docker_Note/README.md

   // check the install finished or not service docker status
   ```
-* Standard docker instructions</br>
 * find the image on docker hub
   ```
   // (omitted sudo by problem 3 below)
   // If you want to find specific vision, you can use like ubuntu:16.04, if not, it will be seen as latest vision. docker search [image name like ubuntu ,ubuntu:latest or ubuntu:16.04]
   ```
 * pull the image
   ```
   docker pull [image name]
   ```
 * search the images on local
   ```
   docker images
   ```
 * run the container based on ubuntu image
   ```
   // -i -> interactive with this container
   // -t -> create a terminal for container